CivicActions/agile-ms/README.md

 #### 4.4.
 Design

+JEN -- Please answer the points here, but briefly---if we have something long, let's put it in a secondary document.
+I would like this section to be quickly readable.

 * 4.4.1.
 Initiate a research phase to explore and pinpoint the needs of the people who will use the service.